 On Dec.
-5, when the enthusiastic container community was getting ready for KubeCon, the OpenStack Foundation has renewed its long-standing friendship with the announcement of a new effort called Kata Containers with the goal to unify the speed and manageability of containers with the security advantages of virtual machines (VMs).
+5, when the enthusiastic container community was getting ready for KubeCon, the OpenStack Foundation renewed its long-standing friendship with the announcement of a new effort called Kata Containers with the goal of unifying the speed and manageability of containers with the security advantages of virtual machines (VMs).

-To provide users with the advantages of using container technologies is not new to OpenStack Community.
-From the launch of nova-docker, probably one of the first containerization project being deployed at multiple production deployments till embracing platforms like Kubernetes, Docker Swarm, Mesos, etc., to deploy containerized OpenStack, the community has always kept the eyes open for emerging technologies in the container technology with projects like Magnum, Zun, Murano, etc., for container orchestration & management to Kolla for containerized deployment with OpenStack itself.
+Providing users with the advantages of using container technologies is not new to OpenStack Community.
+From the launch of nova-docker, probably one of the first containerization projects being deployed at multiple production deployments till embracing platforms like Kubernetes, Docker Swarm, Mesos, etc., to deploy containerized OpenStack, the community has always kept the eyes open for emerging technologies in the container technology with projects like Magnum, Zun, Murano, etc., for container orchestration & management to Kolla for containerized deployment with OpenStack itself.

 Why and How “Kata”

 Deployment with containers is lucrative, and since its inception, it has always had security concerns.
 Intel has been working on the Clear Containers project since 2015 to address security concerns within containers through Intel Virtualization Technology (Intel VT).
 This essentially provides the ability to launch containers as lightweight virtual machines (VMs), providing an alternative runtime that is interoperable with popular container environments such as Kubernetes and Docker.
 At the same time, the Hyper Community has been working on providing the alternate OCI-compliant runtime to run containers on Hypervisors with few limitations due to the incompatibility of hypervisors and containers at the current state.